dreamswag/ci5/README.md

 > [!IMPORTANT]
 >
 > - [ ] Run this first!
-Even if you want the Full stack, this lays the foundation.
+Even if you want the Full stack, this lays the foundation:

-Bash

 ```
 sh install-lite.sh